chrisbrine/website-basic-cms-python-server/README.md

-# Basic React CMS
+# Basic Python server CMS

-This is a basic CMS frontend that requires the Python CMS server to work from my other repository.
+This is a basic Python CMS server that requires the frontend React CMS from another repository.

 ## Available Scripts